BackofenLab/CLIPcontext/README.md

 Unique matches on transcripts center positions extended .fa: test_out/transcript_sites.unique_hits.cp.ext.fa
 ```
 Notice the naming conventions of the output files (cp : center-positioned site, ext : sites extended by --us-ds-ext).
-Additional mapping statistics are stored in the file hit_transcript_stats.out (see below for format).
+Additional mapping statistics and information for each transcript are stored in the file hit_transcript_stats.out (see below for format).

 ### Dataset formats